Establishing an Allies/Safe Zone Program

-The easiest means to establishing a program is to seek assistance from those individuals who are most likely already trained to cope with issues concerning gay, lesbian, bisexual and/or transgender individuals or at least have some experience with such issues.
+The easiest means to establishing a program is to seek assistance from those individuals who are most likely already trained to cope with issues concerning gay, lesbian, bisexual, transgender and/or queer individuals or at least have some experience with such issues.

 On a university campus, a program might include administrators, faculty, staff and students; therefore, potentially helpful contacts are usually:

 • Office of Residential Life